Law Debenture (LON:LWDB) Shares Pass Above Fifty Day Moving Average of $500.86

-The firm also recently disclosed a dividend, which will be paid on Tuesday, July 28th.
-Shareholders of record on Thursday, June 25th will be paid a GBX 6.50 ($0.08) dividend.
+The company also recently declared a dividend, which will be paid on Tuesday, July 28th.
+Stockholders of record on Thursday, June 25th will be given a dividend of GBX 6.50 ($0.08) per share.
+The ex-dividend date of this dividend is Thursday, June 25th.
 This represents a dividend yield of 1.18%.
-The ex-dividend date of this dividend is Thursday, June 25th.
-Law Debenture’s dividend payout ratio (DPR) is 23.66%.
+Law Debenture’s dividend payout ratio is 23.66%.

 The Law Debenture Corporation p.l.c. engages in investment trust and independent fiduciary services businesses.
 The company operates through two segments, Investment Trust and Independent Fiduciary Services.
 It operates as an investment trust that invests in various sectors comprising oil and gas, basic materials, industrials, consumer goods, healthcare, consumer services, telecommunications, utilities, technology, and financials.